sudoroom/meshtastic-web/README.md

 - **Viewing Messages:**
   - Incoming messages appear automatically in real-time
-  - Messages show timestamp, sender name (with tooltip for full details), and text
+  - Messages show timestamp, sender name (hover for full details), and text
-  - Channel mode: Shows only messages from the selected channel
+  - **Channel mode**: Shows only messages from the selected channel
-  - DM mode: Shows only messages to/from the selected person
+  - **DM mode**: Shows only messages in the conversation with the selected person
   - Message history is saved and loads automatically on page refresh
+  - Outgoing messages have a blue left border, incoming DMs have an orange border

 - **Text-to-Speech:**
   - If `gspeak` is installed, DMs and non-MediumFast channels will be read aloud